 Magnus: You will long to return to it.

 Antonio: It's all a question of climate.
-You cannot serenade a woman in a snowstorm.
-All the graces in the art of love - elaborate approches that will make the game amusing - can only be practiced in those countries that quiver in the heat of the sun.
+You can't serenade a woman in a snowstorm.
+All the graces in the arts of love - the elaborate approches that will make the game of love amusing - can only be practiced in those countries that quiver in the heat in the sun.